mvysny/vaadin-on-kotlin/README.md

 having a global val with a getter which produces the correct bean instance on demand?
 * Imagine that you wish to store a class, which is able to access a database, to a session.
 Some sort of cache, perhaps.
 In order to do this
 JavaEE-way, you need to use CDI, annotate the class with @SessionScoped, @Inject some SLSB to it (cause managed beans do not yet have support for transactions), manually store it into the session and then run into abovementioned issues with websocket xhr.
-What the fuck?
+What the heck?
 I want to focus on coding, not @configuring the world until JavaEE is satisfied.

 ## Status